Time 30-60 minutes

-In this tutorial, we will build a web interface for our Laser tag gun.
-We will be able to change the player name and the team name via the web interface.
+In this tutorial, we will develop a web interface for our Laser tag gun.
+Through the web interface, we will be able to modify the player name and team name.

-I was deliberating about when to put this functionality into the gun, and decided it is worth putting this in fairly early so variables can be easily changed mid-game.
+I debated when to implement this functionality into the gun, and ultimately decided that it is beneficial to do so early on.
+This way, variables can be easily adjusted during gameplay.

-You would have installed the libaries ESPAsyncTCP and ESPAsyncWebServer when you completed the Elegant OTA tutorial.
-These libraries will need to be installed on your Arduino software for your program to compile.
+When you completed the Elegant OTA tutorial, you would have installed the ESPAsyncTCP and ESPAsyncWebServer libraries.
+These libraries must be installed in your Arduino software for your program to compile.

 2 main components of the web interface: